jmathur25/predicting-poverty-replication/README.md

 # Gold Standard
 As a way to see how good the model is, I extract all features from the LSMS survey that an image could possibly recognize and use them to predict consumption.
 This serves as a "gold standard" for any image-based model.
-It turns out that the CNN model performs almost as well as this gold standard!

 1. Run `gold_standard/remote_features_survey_model.ipynb`